 The Best Way to Drink It

-It is best to have a cup of green tea, few times a day, to absorb the antioxidants and other healthy plant compounds.
+It is best to have a cup of green tea, a few times a day, to absorb the antioxidants and other healthy plant compounds.
 In green-tea drinking cultures, the recommended intake is three cups per day.
 While preparing green tea, allow it to steep for three to five minutes to bring out its catechins.
-The best way to get the catechins and other flavonoids in tea is to drink it freshly brewed.
-Decaffeinated, bottled ready-to-drink tea preparations, and instant teas have less of these compounds.
+The best way to get the catechins and other flavonoids in tea are to drink it freshly brewed.
+Decaffeinated, bottled ready-to-drink tea preparations and instant teas have less of these compounds.

 Spinach is also high in calcium, phosphorus, potassium, zinc, and even selenium, which may help protect the liver and ward off Alzheimer’s disease.
 A study in the Journal of Nutrition suggests that the carotenoid neoxanthin in spinach can kill prostate cancer cells, while the beta-carotene fights colon cancer.
 Spinach is also a rich source of plant-based omega-3s and folate, which help reduce the risk of heart disease and stroke.

 The Institute of Medicine recommends that men get 120 micrograms and women get 90 micrograms of vitamin K per day.
 So if you have a bleeding disorder or if you are at risk of osteoporosis, adding a daily bowl of spinach to your diet could prevent serious problems.

 If you are on an anticoagulant medication, consult your health care provider (HCP) before including spinach in your diet.

 The Best Way to Eat It